TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 ![SFTP User creation](SFPTSetup2.png)

-Please note that SFTP access incurs additional charges compared to Azure file storage (about $10 per day).
-Some alternatives to Azure SFTP, e.g., [files.com](https://files.com), provide additional functions, like more granular access control.
+Please note that SFTP access incurs additional charges of about $10 per day compared to Azure file storage.
+Alternatives such as [files.com](https://files.com) offer additional features, including more granular access control.

-## Client library to connect to SFTP
+## Client Library for SFTP Connection

-There are several .NET libraries to work with SFTP, but probably the most popular is the open-source [SSH.NET](https://github.com/sshnet/SSH.NET).
+Several .NET libraries are available for working with SFTP.
+One of the most popular is the open-source [SSH.NET](https://github.com/sshnet/SSH.NET).
 It adds a reference **Renci.SshNet.dll** that can be used in X++.

-To work with SFTP from the user interface, I recommend [FileZilla](https://filezilla-project.org/).
+For user interface operations, I recommend using [FileZilla](https://filezilla-project.org/).

 ![FileZilla](FileZilla.png)

-## System setup
+## System Setup

-Let's discuss common setup options before exploring different integration scenarios.
+Before exploring different integration scenarios, let's discuss common setup options.

 ### Connection types

 The first form to setup an SFTP connection is **External integration – Connection types**.

-It requires the hostname and User/Password to access this host.
+It requires the hostname and user/password credentials to access this host.

 ![Connection types](ConnectionTypes.png)

-The password can be stored in several formats:
+The password can be stored in several ways:

-- Manual entry - An unencrypted string that may be used for dev testing.
+- Manual entry - An unencrypted string suitable for development testing.
-- Encrypted - Encrypted value
+- Encrypted - An encrypted value.
-- Azure Key Vault - Link to the standard D365FO key vault that stores the password
+- Azure Key Vault - A link to the standard D365FO key vault that stores the password.

 ### Outbound message types

-In Outbound message types, we set parameters for our export.
+In Outbound message types, we set parameters for our data export.

 ![Outbound message types](MessageTypeForm.png)

 **Source group**
-Here, we specify a link to the connection type and a folder on the SFTP server where to export the data.
+Here, we specify a link to the connection type and a folder on the SFTP server for data export.

 **Processing group**
 Contains a link to the class that performs the export.
-The class is a standard RunBase class (extended from **DEVIntegExportBulkBase**) that can define custom parameters and use some base class helper functions.
+The class is a standard RunBase class (extended from **DEVIntegExportBulkBase**) that can define custom parameters and utilizes helper functions from the base class.

 **File parameters**
-The export often needs to create a file name with a **date** part in it.
-This setting allows the name template to be specified with the '%d' parameter. **Date format(%d)** defines how this symbol is converted to date(e.g., you can include date-time or use just date).
-The rules for format are defined by the standard .NET DateTime.ToString [format parameter](https://learn.microsoft.com/en-us/dotnet/api/system.datetime.tostring?view=net-7.0#system-datetime-tostring(system-string)).
+Often, exports require creating a file name that includes a **date** component.
+This setting enables specifying a name template using the '%d' parameter. **Date format(%d)** defines how this symbol is converted into a date (e.g., you can include date-time or use just date).
+The format rules are defined by the .NET DateTime.ToString [format parameter](https://learn.microsoft.com/en-us/dotnet/api/system.datetime.tostring?view=net-7.0#system-datetime-tostring(system-string)).

 **Delimiter** defines a CSV-type delimiter.

 **Advanced Group**
 The advanced group defines used log types and a Company range validation.
 The export runs in the current company, and some exports may be logically related only to certain companies.
-The **Company range** allows you to specify a list of companies where the export may run.
+The **Company range** allows specifying a list of companies eligible for the export.

 ## Export scenarios

-Let's describe the most typical scenarios that can be used to export the data from D365FO.
+Let's describe the most typical scenarios that can be used to export data from D365FO.

-### Export store onhand data (no-code scenario)
+### Export Store Onhand Data (no-code scenario)

 **Business scenario**: *Our company has a store, and we want to export daily onhand data from this store to our website.
 We need to include ItemId, Warehourse, and AvailiablePhysical value.*